Subscribe to my Newsletter

 I have some great tips for you here:

-Radisson Blu Hotel & Suites*– Newly renovated and furnished in Scandinavian midcentury style.
+Radisson Blu Hotel & Suites*– Newly renovated on the Speicherinsel and furnished in a clean Scandinavian mid-century style.
+Best location to reach all sights within walking distance!

 On the road

 You can explore the center of Gdansk perfectly on foot.
 Everything is close together and you will find less public transportation there anyway.
-To get to e.g. Westerplatte, Sopot or Gdynia, which is also nearby, you can take bus, train or in summer also the water tram.
+To get to Westerplatte, Sopot or nearby Gdynia, for example, you can take the bus, train or, in summer, the water streetcar.

 Less adventurous, but also not very expensive, is Uber; it works in Gdansk without any problems.